mksunny1/marksafe/readme.md

 Marksafe is a simple and pragmatic library for allowing user-generated content in a web application.
 It is an alternative to makdown which already guarantees safety of generated markup without the need for HTML sanitizers.

-Marksafe is almost like regular HTML but maintains an allow-list of tag names and disallows manual entry of attributes.
-Marksafe internally generates the attributes of elements that require them to function, such as `<a>` and `img`.
+Marksafe is almost like regular HTML but maintains an allow-list of tag and attribute names.
+These can be easily modified to suit particular situations.

 Due to how marksafe functions, you have to run it in the browser.
-But fear not because this is a tiny library that weighs in at 2kb unminified.
+But fear not because this is a tiny library that weighs in at only 5kb unminified.

 ## Installation